eyal-lezmy/android-things-workshop/README.md

 ```

 The `PeripheralManagerService` is an Android Things helper class that provides references of components depending on their types and specified port names.
-Here, we want a Gpio device on port "BCM6" (Rainbow HAT's red LED), and we set its direction to initially low (we want the component to start as 'off').
+Here, we want a Gpio device on port "BCM6" (Rainbow HAT's red LED, [that one][rainbowled]), and we set its direction to initially low (we want the component to start as 'off').

 Then, we can light it up using